The Vyne: First floor

 The room is lined from floor to ceiling by over 400 linenfold panelling decorated with badges, crests and monograms.
 It seems though, that the Sandys display of their wealth in their long gallery was not as large as some of their contemporaries, an inventory of 1547, reports that the room was devoid of pictures and barely furnished.

 The original mullioned windows have been replaced by classical sashes, however, the necessary cutting and alteration to the panelling during the alterations is not apparent.
-During the 19th century the panelling was coated with gesso and painted brown, this has been described as an "outrage" During the twentieth century, explorations into removing the paint were found to be not only too expensive, but liable to damage the panelling itself.
-In the mid-nineteenth century, the length of the room was slightly increased bu the addition of a bay window at its southern end.
+During the 19th century the panelling was coated with gesso and painted brown, this has been described as an "outrage".
+During the twentieth century, explorations into removing the paint were found to be not only too expensive, but liable to damage the panelling itself.
+In the mid-nineteenth century, the length of the room was slightly increased by the addition of a bay window at its southern end.
 At the same time the gallery was given a new floor and the rope patterned moulding on the plaster ceiling was given greater emphasis by a grained paint.